Americans are getting fewer coronavirus tests. Here’s why that’s bad.

 Some health departments — already underfunded and overworked — are struggling to maintain testing sites even as they try to scale up vaccinations.
 The Northwest Georgia Health District recently announced it was closing its test sites and would no longer offer free testing.

-Despite the drastic drop in demand In Los Angeles County, officials there are adding more testing sites in the face of decreasing demand.
+Despite the drastic drop in demand in Los Angeles County, officials there are adding more testing sites in the face of decreasing demand.

 “We have to make it more convenient to get tested, so people can get tested as they go grocery shopping, walk to the park or take the subway,” said Hong, who is leading the effort.